Fluoride Intake Calculator

 This calculator shows a warning if the estimate exceeds the commonly cited adult upper limit of 10 mg/day.
 That warning is intentionally broad.
 It does not know your age, your medical history, your kidney function, or whether the intake came from a supervised dental product.
 Think of it as a flag that says the estimate is high enough to review, not as a diagnosis.
 For children, even totals far below 10 mg/day may still deserve concern, which is why the age table above matters so much.

+This fluoride intake example uses ordinary numbers that many readers can picture.
 Suppose your tap water contains 0.7 mg/L of fluoride and you drink 2 L per day.
 If you swallow 0.1 mg from toothpaste and take in another 0.2 mg from tea or another beverage, the estimate becomes:

 That works out to 1.7 mg/day.
 For an adult, that is generally well below the common upper limit.
 The example is useful because it also shows how quickly the water term can dominate the total.
 The water portion alone is 1.4 mg/day.
 If the same person drank 3 L per day instead of 2 L, the water part would rise to 2.1 mg/day before any toothpaste or tea was counted.
 In other words, ordinary hydration habits can change the estimate more than people expect, especially when water fluoride concentration is moderate or high.

-Limitations and assumptions
+Limitations and assumptions in fluoride exposure estimates

-Like any health estimator, this calculator has limits.
+Like any fluoride exposure estimator, this calculator has limits.
 Water fluoride concentration can vary a little over time, and many people do not drink all of their water from one source.
 Home, work, school, bottled drinks, filtered water, and restaurant beverages may not match perfectly.
 The amount of water you consume also changes with weather, exercise, illness, and season.
 If your intake swings a lot from day to day, the best approach is often to calculate an average day and then test a heavier-exposure day as a second scenario.

 The toothpaste field is another major source of uncertainty because swallowed amount is rarely measured directly.
 Adults often swallow very little, while children may swallow much more if brushing is unsupervised or if too much paste is used.
 The calculator also does not know whether the fluoride source is topical, intermittent, or part of a treatment plan.
 A fluoride varnish applied in a dental office does not behave like a daily beverage, and a prescription-strength product may be appropriate in one situation and unnecessary in another.
 The tool estimates total intake, but it does not judge treatment quality or cavity risk.